Skip to content

 🔴OutsideLower

-Judge Location
+Location Judge Location

 Another very useful feature of ACROWRX is that you can place the judge at any location you want.
 This is great for aerobatic training when you can't fly over your preferred aerobatic boxes, or you want to fly higher for safety.
 It is also useful for airshow analysis, where you want to see what different locations of the public will perceive from your airshow routine.